imacat/flask-digestauth/README.rst

 HTTP Digest Authentication is specified in `RFC 2617`_.

+HTTP Digest Authentication has the advantage that it does not send the actual password to the server, which greatly enhances the security.
+It uses the challenge-response authentication scheme.
+The client returns the response calculated from the challenge and the password, but not the original password.

+Log in forms has the advantage of freedom, in the senses of both the visual design and the actual implementation.
+You may implement your own challenge-response log in form, but then you are reinventing the wheels.
+If a pretty log in form is not critical to your project, HTTP Digest Authentication should be a good choice.

 Flask-Digest-Auth works with Flask-Login_.
 Log in protection can be separated with the authentication mechanism.
 You can create protected Flask modules without knowing the actual authentication mechanisms.